 A great introduction to Ferguson’s talents is sci-fi epos Dune (2021), where she portrays Lady Jessica, the mother of main character Paul Atreides.
 Here, Ferguson brings a nuanced mix of dignity, strength and warmth to a character that is mother, warrior and mind-reader at once.
 Following her performance, the film’s director Denis Villeneuve called Ferguson ‘an actress of extraordinary precision’.

-We can’t wait for Villeneuve’s sequel with Ferguson, which has been announced and is set for release in 2024 – where Ferguson once again features.
+We can’t wait for Dune: Part Two – Villeneuve’s sequel set for release in 2024 – where Ferguson once again features.

 8. Ruben Östlund

 It takes a special kind of talent to make the audience giggle while brooding on the absurdity of human behaviour.
 Ruben Östlund manages to tip-toe between realism and the absurd, coaxing a laugh here and there as he goes.
 In his own words, all his films are about people trying to avoid losing face.
 Artists, suicide jumpers, fathers.

 And for being such a ‘serious’ writer–director, he certainly has a handle on the parodic.
 With that handle, he wins over audiences and critics alike.
 His 2017 release, The Square, won the Palme d’Or at the Cannes Film Festival and was also nominated for an Academy Award.